 Also, try eTutoring.org for additional support in Accounting, Math, MS Office 2007, Statistics, and more.

 If you communicate well, enjoy working with other students, received high marks in a given class, and are dependable, we invite you to apply for a tutoring position in our Learning Center.
 Three options are available: Math Center, Writing Center, and Learning Center.
 You will need a faculty recommendation for any subject in which you wish to qualify to tutor.
 We will provide ongoing training.
 Whatcom students who tutor receive pay for their time and some receive college credit.
 To work in the Writing Center, pick up an application and job description at the Reception Desk in the Learning Center, Cascade 113.
 To work in the Math Center, complete the Math Center Tutor Application.
 To tutor in any other discipline, complete the Application to Be A Tutor form, and return it to the Learning Center.

-Call Reception for more information about any of these opportunities at (360) 383-3090 or email Dean Hagin at email@example.com.
+For more information about any of these opportunities call (360) 383-3099 or email Jason Babcock at firstname.lastname@example.org.

 Located in the Learning Center, the Math Center offers drop-in assistance and tutoring for all currently enrolled WCC students.
 The Math Center supports your learning in all WCC math/math-related courses.